How Much Do Travel Nurses Make In A Year? | Salary 2024

 In general, travel nurses have the opportunity to make more money than staff nurses for two main reasons:

-Travel nurse staffing agencies work specifically with hospitals, clinics, and other healthcare facilities that have a high demand for nurses, which means they are willing to pay more to reach adequate staffing levels or to cover a known leave of absence.
+Travel nurse staffing agencies work specifically with hospitals, clinics, and other healthcare facilities that have a high demand for nurses.
+These facilities are willing to pay more to reach adequate staffing levels or to cover a known leave of absence.

 Unlike regular staff nurses, travel nurses are paid a “total pay package” that includes an hourly base wage pay plus additional monetary incentives, like the following: